sunpy/sunpy/doc/source/guide/installation/index.rst

 Installing SunPy on top of Anaconda
 ###################################

-To install SunPy launch the Anaconda command prompt or a system prompt and run the following commands:
+To install SunPy launch a system command prompt or the 'Anaconda Command Prompt' (under Windows) and follow these steps:

 To install SunPy's extra dependancies run::